SharaNara/SharaNara.github.io/pages/mc.md

 permalink: /mc/
 ---

+**STATUS:**
+Undergoing re-evaluation and construction.
+Check in to this project later.

 LunarNet is a small MC server with few plugins.
 With a small yet friendly community, gameplay can be pure and calm, yet fun.
 New world w/ a spawn coming soon!

 Connect at ``mc.lunarnet.space`` and enjoy Dynmap [here](/mc/dynmap/)!